New Adventures in Web Design

 Nottingham Albert Hall, UK

-The New Adventures conference will once again take place in the magnificent Great Hall, famous for Mr. Binns’ huge organ.
+The New Adventures conference will take place in the magnificent Great Hall, famous for Mr. Binns’ huge organ.
 We’ll have the entire building all to ourselves, and refreshments and a packed lunch will be provided.
 Note that the venue is accessible for disabled users (read our accessibility statement for exact details).

 The Albert Hall is immediately adjacent to Nottingham Playhouse and Anish Kapoor's mesmerising Sky Mirror.
 A short walk away is Nottingham Castle, The Castle Bar, and a statue of Robin Hood.
 A little further down the hill is the oldest pub in England, Ye Olde Trip To Jerusalem.